skitchin/ddupes/README.md

 4. Run the application:
     java -cp .:commons-codec-1.15.jar ddupes

-License

-This project is licensed under the MIT License.
+LICENSE: This project is licensed under the MIT License.
 See the LICENSE file for details.

 DISCLAIMER: DigitalBSD provides the ddupes program "as is" without warranty of any kind, either express or implied, including, but not limited to, the implied warranties of merchantability and fitness